NIWS slider

 NIWS Team 31 Jan 2024

 Ever found yourself curious about how companies decide the price of their shares when they first enter the stock market?
 Let's simplify it.
 Think of it as a company preparing for a grand sale of its shares.
-This process is called "book-building" during an Initial Public Offering (IPO).
+This process is called the book building during an Initial Public Offering (IPO).

 Before going public, a company sets the ideal price for each share, like deciding the ticket cost for those wanting a piece of the company.
-In the book-building process, the company and its underwriters evaluate share demand, analysing bids from potential investors to determine the final IPO price based on these assessments.
+In the book building process, the company and its underwriters evaluate share demand, analyzing bids from potential investors to determine the final IPO price based on these assessments.
+The book building method helps ensure the company sets the right price to match market demand.

 Here's the interesting twist: when they decide to go public, there's often a huge demand for these shares, sometimes way more than the actual number of available shares.
 It's like everyone is eager to grab a slice of the company.